tmtsoftware/esw/docs/src/main/technical/esw-low-level-design.md

 **case-app** is a command line argument parsing library for scala `Command` class has fields corresponding to each supported program argument.
 For ESW applications, we use a rich wrapper class `EswCommandApp` build on top of `CommandApp`.
-When we run Main class it creates a new instance `Wiring` class and triggers Http server startup.
+Main class creates instance of `Wiring` class and initializes actors and HTTP server wherever applicable.

-How to start Http server and what other things to initialize is decided by `Wiring` class.
-For example,
+Examples of Main class for different application modules are,

 1. For Gateway Service application, refer classes `GatewayMain` and `ServerCommand`
-1. For Agent Service application, refer `AgentServiceApp`, `AgentServiceAppCommand`kk
+1. For Agent Service application, refer `AgentServiceApp`, `AgentServiceAppCommand`

 ## Wiring Class

+Wiring class initializes all the dependencies and resources required for creating Actors and HTTP server.
+Some of the common examples of instances and resources created by `Wiring` are:
-This class takes care of initializing instances of various other classes required by this application like `ActorSystem`, api instances, setting overrides, `HttpService`, handlers for routes and clients to connect to other services like Location Service, Event Service, security etc. e.g `GatewayWiring`, `AgentServiceWiring`, `SequenceManagerWiring`
+`ActorSystem`, API implementation instances, Application Settings, `HttpService`, HTTP and Websocket handlers and clients to connect to other services like Location Service, Event Service etc.

+Examples of `Wiring` class are, `GatewayWiring`, `AgentServiceWiring`, `SequenceManagerWiring` etc.

 ## HttpService

+As mentioned in the introductory section, many ESW applications for example, Gateway, ocs-app (Sequencer), Sequence Manager etc. are either HTTP based or Embedded HTTP + Actor based, and requires capabilities to start and register with Location Service.

+We have extracted out these common capabilities in independent module called `esw-http-core`.
-Most of esw applications needs a HTTP server to handle http requests, Hence we have extracted to a common module `esw-http-core`, which has things common to all esw http applications. `HttpService` class is responsible for initializing a HTTP Server and registering its location to Location Service.
+This module has class `HttpService` which is responsible for initializing a HTTP Server and registering it with Location Service.

-Module `esw-http-core` has other common classes like `ActorRuntime` wrapper containing actor related class references, `Settings` containing logic to extract common settings.
+`esw-http-core` module has other common utilities like,

+1. `ActorRuntime` - Small wrapper over `ActorSystem` responsible for providing implicit `ActorSystem`, `ExecutionContext`, starting Logging Service and closing resources on shutdown.
+1. `Settings` - Reading application specific configuration like service prefix, HttpConnection (Used to register with Location Service) etc.

-## Route handlers
+## HTTP and Websocket handlers

-There are two type of route handlers.
+All the HTTP based applications implements `PostHandler` and `WebsocketHandler` traits provided by [msocket](https://github.com/tmtsoftware/msocket) library.

 1. PostHandler - This handler contains routes corresponding to http requests. e.g. `GatewayPostHandler`, `AgentServicePostHandler`.
 Since the underlying infrastructure used to handle Http requests is using Msocket library, all requests are of type `POST`.